Development Review

 STEP FOUR: VILLAGE BOARD

 Minutes from the Planning and Zoning Commission and the Zoning Board of Appeals will be transmitted to Staff who will prepare a memorandum to the Village Board summarizing any unresolved issues from the preceding reviews and presenting a staff recommendation.
-The proposed project will then be placed on a Committee of the Whole agenda for preliminary approval and then final approval by the Villahe Board.
+The proposed project will then be placed on a Committee of the Whole agenda for preliminary approval and then final approval by the Village Board.